YWebCA/EloquentYWeb/README.md

     /Users/YourName/.ssh/id_rsa

 which means you're done with this step (move on to the GitHub section).
-If you get a `No such file or directory` message, we have to generate a new key.
+If you get a `No such file or directory` message, you'll have to generate a new key.

 Again, be absolutely certain you use the same email address for configuring Git, and type the following, substituting your actual email address: